lrusso/LRussoWeb/README.md

 ### MP4 Video Player with Subtitles

 A custom-built **MP4 video player** is integrated into the project.
 This player goes beyond basic video playback by offering **full support for embedded or external subtitles** (e.g., in VTT or SRT formats).
 It provides a clean, user-friendly interface with standard playback controls, making it ideal for presenting video content with accessibility in mind.

-### Cross-Platform Tetris Game

-Enjoy a classic with a modern twist!
-This project includes a fully functional **Tetris game** meticulously designed for **cross-platform compatibility**.
-Whether you're on a desktop computer, a smartphone, or a tablet, the game adapts seamlessly to your screen size and input method, offering an engaging and responsive gaming experience across all devices.

-### Cross-Platform Taipei Game

-Another beloved classic, the **Taipei (Mahjong Solitaire) game**, is also part of this project.
-Like Tetris, it's built with **responsive design principles**, ensuring an optimal and enjoyable experience on **desktops, phones, and tablets**.
-The intuitive touch controls and adaptive layout make it a pleasure to play on any device.

 ### Automated Daily Bot (Cron Job)